 The new age of for profit Britain requires a monopoly of increasing, maximum profit commodities.

-Whilst the Mental Health Taskforce Report harvested, it said nothing about how it intended to improve the state of our mental health hospitals and services, despite their ever increasing budget eating a quarter of our NHS funding.
+Whilst the Mental Health Taskforce Report harvested, it said nothing about how it intended to improve the state of our mental health hospitals and services despite their ever increasing budget eating a quarter of our NHS funding.

-Over a third of mental hospitals are now privately owned and no new admissions to public hospitals are now funded.
+And no new admissions to public hospitals are now funded.

 See the statistics for formally sectioned under MHA inpatients here from NHS digital.

-Hospitals are paid on average £900 per patient per night, and locked wards £12,500 a week.
+A lack of funding is always blamed but this is nonsense when hospitals are paid on average £900 per patient per night, and locked wards £12,500 a week.

 With such huge sums on offer, is it any wonder we have the highest number of MHA detentions and retentions ever known.